hansen-audio/plugin-base/README.md

 # Plug-in Base Library

-## Motivation
+## Summary

 Combine libraries to get a plug-in base.
+This library is still experimental and to be used in order to try things out.

 ### Dependency map